I am running for Utah County Auditor to reduce taxpayer costs for Utah County and to improve transparency and processes.Paid for by Tad Rasmussen

 Regional Leadership: Partner with other counties to lower associated software costs through a unified, tech-forward approach.Accountability for County Assets - Cell Phone ReformThe Problem: The County lacks a policy on trading in mobile devices at the end of their life cycle.
 Taxpayer-financed phones can be discarded instead of traded in.My Solutions:Stop the Waste: Implement a mandatory "Trade-In" policy.
 By capturing the trade-in value per used device, estimated savings up to $10,000 annually.

-As I get questions, I'll post the questions and answers here.Question: Does the Auditor need to be a CPA?
+As I get questions, I'll post the questions and answers here.Question: Would I seek endorsements or accept donations?

 Answer: The County Auditor only has to be a registered voter in the county, live in the county at least one year before the election, and have no convictions.
 State code 17-16-1, 20A-2-101, 20A-9-201, 20A-9-202.
 The department has CPAs on staff to assist with related issues.Question: What is an Invitation To Bid?